emmtte/exif/readme.md

 Folder date should be "yyyy-MM-dd text"

-Rename photo as yyyy-MM-ddThh:mm:ss.JPG and upload to Google photos
+Then rename photo as yyyy-MM-ddThh:mm:ss.JPG and upload to Google photos